Trying to solve an age-old gardening problem

 Inventing a better way to weed

 Much like the sticky note, Tertill’s effectiveness is part intention and part accident.
-When we tested Tertill, we thought the little weed whacker would do all of the weeding, and by keeping the weeds short, their roots would eventually shrivel up and die.
-What we did not expect was the pristine look of the Tertill garden; there were very few little weed sprouts.
+When we tested Tertill, we thought most of the weeding would be done by the whacker string, constantly chopping weeds until their roots eventually shrivel up and die.
+However when we put Tertill to work, the better than expected results surprised us.

 It turns out that by using a robot to regularly transverse the surface of the garden, we had invented a brand-new modality of weeding.
 Tertill’s wheels mechanically inhibit the germination of some types of weeds.
 Those that do sprout are then chopped down using the whacker string.
 Tertill can be very efficient at eliminating even difficult to manage weeds using these two strategies.

-The Franklin Robotics team believes in working hard to improve our robots through continuous research and listening to customer feedback.
+The Tertill team believes in working hard to improve our robots through continuous research and listening to customer feedback.
 We are committed to offering consumers a new way to have a more beautiful and bountiful garden with just the touch of a button.